-Plant Color Pop! is the theme for Urban Jungle Bloggers for June.
+Plant Color Pop! is the theme for Urban Jungle Bloggers.
 I’m resisting the urge to put the ‘u’ in the Australian spelling of color 🙂 The idea is we pick ONE plant, whether it be indoor or outdoor and place it in front of a coloured background.
 Is white a colour?

 This Kalanchoe thyrsiflora or Flapjacks plant was given to me when a relative was downsizing and didn’t want it, along with many Zygocactus and Guzmania Bromeliads.